 By helping to halt deforestation, sustainable palm oil production also has a positive impact on climate change.
 Forests, especially tropical ones, store much more carbon than oil palm plantations – about six times the volume.
-So by helping to protect forests and preventing their land conversion into oil palm plantations, RSPO Members are proactively protecting carbon storage and reducing their carbon emissions [stat to be added in from Impact Report].
+So by helping to protect forests and preventing their land conversion into oil palm plantations, RSPO Members are proactively protecting carbon storage and reducing their carbon emissions.

 Prohibiting planting on peat

 Since November 2018, growing oil palms in peat-rich soil is forbidden for palm oil to be produced sustainably.
 Planting on peat is a problem because peatlands have to be drained before planting begins.
 Drainage causes the peat to decompose and release carbon dioxide.
 What’s more, drying peat is a high fire risk, and peat fires are difficult to extinguish.
 They can continue to smoulder deep underground and release particulates that impact human health.
 So by prohibiting new planting on peat in sustainable palm oil production, carbon emissions are further reduced and fire hazards are averted.

 Sustaining the environment

 When certified sustainable by the RSPO, palm oil production has followed sustainable production practices and plantations have a significant positive environmental impact.